We are pleased to announce that the 2019 JINRA awardee is Hayden Hatch from the Secombe Lab.

-Past JINRA awardees are Randy Stout from the Spray Lab and Steven Cook & Leo Tang respectively from the Emmons and Buelow Labs and finally, Ali Zahalka from the laboratory of Dr. Paul Frenette of the Department of Cell Biology and the Institute for Stem Cell Biology and Regenerative Medicine.
+Past JINRA awardees are Hannah Monday (Castillo Lab) and Mathieu Bordenx (Cuervo Lab), Laura Cheney (Berman Lab), Todd Rubin (Lipton Lab), Randy Stout (Spray Lab), and Steven Cook & Leo Tang respectively from the Emmons and Buelow Labs; and finally, Ali Zahalka from the Frenette Lab.

 The Junior Investigator Neuroscience Research Award is a competitive award that provides funding for Albert Einstein College of Medicine PhD candidates and postdoctoral fellows performing neuroscience-related research.
 This award provides resources for a neuroscience-related research project that complements the applicant’s current research.
 An additional purpose is to promote scientific communication, grantsmanship and engagement in a peer-review process among neuroscience students and postdocs.

 To be eligible for this award: